ryanlyang/PracticeTagging/README.md

 ### PYTHIA Shower Weights

 PYTHIA shower weights are stored in the branch `'EventInfo_mcEventWEights'`.
 These weights can be used to vary the renormalization and factorization scales, and parton distribution functions (PDFs), used in the QCD calculations that generated the datasets.
 There are 27 floating point numbers in this branch for each jet.
 The first weight is a `nominal` event weight.
 The other 26 vary the scales or PDFs.
-Most of these are not used in the procedure for setting systematic uncertainties on the tagger performance.
+Most of these are not used in the procedure for setting systematic uncertainties on the tagger performance (see above).

 ### Labels